 When you’re young, getting your first apartment is an exciting time.
 The freedom and exhilaration of being on your own for the first time is certainly a notable experience in life.
 It’s easy to get lost in the hype, and forget that you have to make the place functional.

 When you’re used to living with your parents, you don’t think about the things you need to keep a household running smooth.
 Take a moment now to get your mind focused in the right direction.
-Read through a few tips for stocking your new apartment, and go into this new phase of your life prepared to shine.
+Read through a few tips for stocking your new apartments near Gainesville, and go into this new phase of your life prepared to shine.

 Don’t forget cleaning supplies

 It may be the last thing you want to think about, but keeping your house clean should be the first thing on the list.
 You should clean your apartment before you move in, and you’ll need some supplies to get the job done right.
 A broom, a mop, trash bags, trash cans, sponges or rags, cleaners, and don’t forget the toilet brush.

 Showering supplies are vital

 Bathing is something you should probably keep doing after you move out of Mom and Dad’s house, so you’ll need all the supplies necessary to make that happen.